KILTprotocol/web3-login-demo/README.md

 If you want know more about this, check out the [Identity Foundation Documentation](https://identity.foundation/.well-known/resources/did-configuration/).
 [Our dApp documentation also have a section about this.](https://docs.kilt.io/docs/develop/dApp/well-known-did-config)

+## Build
+After having all your enviorement variables and your well-known-did-configuration:

++ run `yarn build`.

+##  Starting the dApp locally
+After having all your enviorement variables, your well-known-did-configuration and a build version:

++ run `yarn start`.
 ## Process

 ```